Zaid-Ajaj/elmish-wpf-template/README.md

-# Elm counter in WPF
+# Elmish template for WPF
-Pure F#/Xaml counter using Elmish.WPF and XAML type provider
+A simple counter example that is a starting point for building WPF apps using the Elmish model, clone and start building your app.

 ```fs
 // Program.fs